-6.1.2 Analysis of Results
+A. Analysis of Results

-Table 6.1 shows the performance achieved by TransCrypt for read, write and copy (read and write) operations on files stored on an encrypted volume.
-Corresponding numbers for these operations on files stored on a normal unencrypted file system are also shown.

-For each test, the numbers shown indicate the elapsed real time, user CPU time and system CPU time outputs of the time command.
-Although a degradation of more than 200% has been observed, the performance is likely to improve as the implementation is refined and optimized.
-Moreover, the existing performance overhead is still better than most user-space cryptographic file systems that degrade performance by several times [3].
-TransCrypt's performance may thus be acceptable in typical end-use scenarios given the unique security benefits offered by it.
+A brief analysis of the performance results of TransCrypt follows, in terms of the time overhead to read and write file contents on an encrypted file system utilizing the AES block cipher with 128-bit keys against the normal unencrypted case, as shown in Table I. The system under test had an Intel Pentium 4 CPU running at 3 GHz with Hyper-Threading and 2 GB RAM.
+For each test, the numbers indicate the elapsed real time, user CPU time and system CPU time outputs of the time command when reading or writing a file of size 512 MB.
+These results do not consider the overhead due to file integrity checks or smart card access and assume the availability of a user's public and private key parameters with the kernel itself.
+Although a degradation of more than 200% has been observed, the performance is likely to improve as the implementation is refined and optimized, as explained in the previous sections.
+A more formal analysis and comparison with existing solutions may be undertaken in the future when the implementation stabilizes as planned.
+Moreover, the existing performance overhead is still better than most user-space cryptographic file systems that degrade performance by several times [1] and may be acceptable in typical end-use scenarios given the unique security benefits offered by TransCrypt.